-- 5.8 All three such booklets might be combined, where feasible, keeping in mind convenience of use by the customer. - 5.9 Personal telephone directories can be particularly useful to users for their notation of particular or frequently called numbers.
-Administrations could consider the inclusion of a minimal amount of key instructional information. - 5.10 Special cards or specialized pamphlets may also be made available to illustrate for example: - dialling codes or instructions for foreign visitors on how to make national and international calls; - tones which may be encountered in dialling national or international calls, illustrated by pictograms or internationally standardized symbols; - use of particular services that are available or whose proper use should be encouraged; - practical or helpful hints to foreign visitors regarding any aspect of the service; - guidance to travellers telephoning home from abroad (see Supplement No. 6 at the end of this fascicle). - 5.11 Administrations are encouraged to establish and maintain close liaison with other countries' tourist boards to ensure that current information about its services is available to prospective visitors in suitably translated form.
+- 5.8 Special cards or specialized leaflets may also be made available to illustrate, for example: - dialling codes or instructions for foreign visitors on how to make national and international calls; - tones which may be encountered in dialling national or international calls, illustrated by pictograms or internationally standardized symbols; - use of particular services that are available or whose proper use should be encouraged; - practical or helpful hints to foreign visitors regarding any aspect of the service; - guidance to travellers telephoning home from abroad (see Supplement No. 6 at the end of this fascicle). - 5.9 The above-mentioned leaflets and Supplement No. 6 should so far as possible be combined, provided that this arrangement is convenient for users (see Recommendation E.128). - 5.10 Personal telephone directories can be particularly useful to users for their notation of particular or frequently called numbers.
+Administrations could consider the inclusion of a minimal amount of key instructional information. - 5.11 Administrations are encouraged to establish and maintain close liaison with other countries' tourist boards to ensure that current information about its services is available to prospective visitors in suitably translated form.